San Casciano in Val di Pesa: Economy

 San Casciano is highly renowned for the production of wine and olive oil.
 The principal cellars of the wine company Antinori are established in San Casciano.
 A mutual bank (Banca di Credito Cooperativo del Chianti Fiorentino, now Chianti Banca) was established by don Narciso FUSI Proposto di San Casciano and has its main offices in San Casciano.
-The rest of the economy is mainly based on handicraft and tourism (especially agritourism).
-In the twentieth century it was a quite important centre of the Italian typographical industry.
+The rest of the economy is mainly based on handicrafts and tourism (especially agritourism).
+In the 20th century it was a quite important centre of the Italian typographical industry.

 Twin towns – sister cities

 San Casciano in Val di Pesa is twinned with: